Tim10F8/StdGEN/README.md

 ### Tips

 - The script `infer_canonicalize.py` automatically determines whether to use `rm_anime_bg` for background removal based on the alpha channel.
+- `rm_anime_bg` may not perform as effectively for other styles like 2.5D or real-world images, and the background can significantly impact the results if it isn't entirely removed.
+You can try using other background removal tools (e.g. Clipdrop or Google's multimodal flash model) before uploading the image.
+- Currently our training data consists of full-body images, so inputting half-body photos (e.g., missing feet or legs) may lead to suboptimal results.
+You can try to use image uncropping tools (e.g. Clipdrop) to get a full-body prediction.
 - After running `infer_canonicalize.py`, you can modify the A-pose character images in `result/apose` to achieve more desirable outcomes.
 - The refinement of the hair section partially depends on the hair mask prediction.
 Check the results in `result/refined/CASE_NAME/distract_mask.png` to decide whether to adjust the `--outside_ratio` parameter (default is 0.20).
 If the mask includes unwanted information, decrease the value; otherwise, increase it.
 - If the results are not satisfactory, try experimenting with different seeds.